firefly-iii/kubernetes/helm/README.md

 When a release introduces breaking changes, this section outlines the manual actions that need to be taken.

+### From 0.0.5 to 0.1.0

+The `firefly-iii` chart has been overhauled and contains breaking changes.
+Please check out [the charts upgrade notes](charts/firefly-iii/README.md#from-004-to-100).

 ### From 0.0.4 to 0.0.5

 The `firefly-csv` chart has been removed as the CSV importer has been integrated into the importer.
 Please check out the new [`importer` chart](charts/importer/README.md).